10/6/98

 processes that protect against capture by self-interested factions, and

 that provides robust, professional management.
-The new entity's processes
+The new entity's

 need to be fair, open, and pro-competitive.
-And the new entity needs to
+And the new entity needs

 have a mechanism for evolving to reflect changes in the constituency of